KrishnaMehta123/Suggestedits/docs/Getting Started/events/index.md

       </td>

       <td>
-        <p>This debug event is raised when a new user is identified on a customer’s app or an identified user pushes another identity.</p>
+        <p>This debug event is raised when a new user is identified on a customer's app or an identified user pushes another identity.</p>
       </td>

       <td>